tgirke/rcf/alerts.md

 ## Unexpected exceptions

-For the most current information on short-term exceptions please consult the [HPCC Twitter site](https://twitter.com/UCR_HPCC).
+For the most current information on short-term exceptions of the cluster please consult the [HPCC Twitter site](https://twitter.com/UCR_HPCC).
 Additional information may be posted here.

 ## Scheduled exceptions and downtimes